Salt Lake Temple with Christmas lights

 - Follow nancy merrill photography so that you don’t miss out on weekly challenge announcements.

-For more from this challenge, visit the Daily Post’s Weekly Photo Challenge: Corner.
+For more from this challenge, visit Tuesday Photo Challenge – Worship.

-For more from this challenge, visit Cee’s Black & White Challenge: Buildings.
+For more from this challenge, visit Cee’s Black & White Challenge: Signs of any kind.